submariner-io/submariner-website/src/content/operations/deployment/calico/_index.en.md

 Submariner tries to preserve the source IP of the Pods for cross-cluster communication for visibility, ease of debugging, and security purposes.

+{{% notice note %}}
+Calico supports different types of overlay networking.
+Currently, Submariner is validated only when Calico is deployed with VXLAN encapsulation.
+{{% /notice %}}

 On clusters deployed with Calico as the network plugin, the rules inserted by Calico take precedence over Submariner, causing issues with cross-cluster communication.
 To make Calico compatible with Submariner, it needs to be configured, via IPPools,